NDari/gocrunch/mat/README.md

 ```go
 func (m *Mat) Copy() *Mat
 ```
-Copy returns a duplicate of a mat object.
-The returned copy is "deep", meaning that the object can be manipulated without effecting the original mat object.
+Copy returns a duplicate of a Mat.
+The returned copy is "deep", meaning that the object can be manipulated without effecting the original Mat.

 #### func (m *Mat) Dims

 ```go
 func (m *Mat) Dims() (int, int)
 ```
-Dims returns the number of rows and columns of a mat object.
+Dims returns the number of rows and columns of a Mat.

 #### func (m *Mat) Div

 ```go
 func (m *Mat) Div(n *Mat) *Mat
 ```
-Div is the element-wise division of a mat object by another which is passed to this method.
+Div is the element-wise division of a Mat by another which is passed to this method.

-The shape of the mat objects must be the same (same number or rows and columns) and the results of the element-wise division is stored in the original mat on which the method was invoked.
-The dividing mat object (passed to this method) must not contain any elements which are equal to 0.0.
+The shape of the Mats must be the same (same number or rows and columns) and the results of the element-wise division is stored in the original mat on which the method was invoked.
+The dividing Mat (passed to this method) must not contain any elements which are equal to 0.0.

 #### func (m *Mat) Dot